wuyuanmm/RainDrop_numpy/README.md

 ## RainDrop_numpy
 ![Python 3.6](https://img.shields.io/badge/python-3.6-DodgerBlue.svg?style=plastic)

-It is python version of Raindrop Generation Algorithm described in https://github.com/DreamtaleCore/RaindropRmv.
+It is a python version of Raindrop Generation Algorithm described in https://github.com/DreamtaleCore/RaindropRmv.

 **Only depends on numpy and opencv-python.**